Lander Medical PracticeTel: 01872 243700

 Mr Caddy has been a patient at this Practice for 58 years.
 He was a member of the Cornwall Ambulance Service, reaching Assistant Chief Ambulance Officer before retiring after 35 years service.
 Too young to really retire, he then formed and ran the Doctors Answer Service, taking out of hours calls for Doctors in the South West, before Kernow Doc.
-Mr Caddy is now fully retired but still have an interest in all aspects of the Health Service and family life.
+Mr Caddy is now fully retired but still has an interest in all aspects of the Health Service and family life.

 Mrs Margaret Estlick - Vice Chair

-Mrs Katie Sainsbury - Joint Secretary/Newsletter Design
+Mrs Katie Sainsbury - Joint Secretary/Newsletter Editor

-Our family has been with the practice since we came to live in Truro over 40 years ago!
+Our family has been with the Practice since we came to live in Truro over 40 years ago!
 I have been interested in health and social care since I was a teenager and started my teaching career at St Austell College in the 1970s developing fun courses in psychology.

 By the 1980s I was lecturing in Psychology and Sociology at Cornwall College branching out, on occasion, into teaching Health and Social Care.
-Part of my role was to teach student midwives at Treliske Hospital as well as teaching post registration nurses at St Clements Vean (at the top of Tregolls Road).
+Part of my role was to teach student midwives at Treliske Hospital as well as teaching post-registration nurses at St Clements Vean (at the top of Tregolls Road).

 In 1990 I started to work for the Open University teaching Health and Social Care to undergraduates and I was privileged to be one of the first to teach the Open University’s Nursing Degree Students in the South West.
 I regularly used to travel up and down the A38 to see my students at both Derriford and Torbay Hospitals!

-For some years I also worked as a counsellor for Relate.
+For some years I also worked as a Counsellor for Relate.

-Although I am now retired I am still very interested health care and in enabling all of us, both patients and care providers, to be able to voice our views and to have them heard.
+Although I am now retired I am still very interested in health care and in enabling all of us, both patients and care providers, to be able to voice our views and to have them heard.

 Mrs Ruth Varker - Joint Secretary